Railroad Commission of Texas: Origins

 Attempts to establish a railroad commission in Texas began in 1876.
-After five legislative failures, an amendment to the state constitution providing for a railroad commission was submitted to voters in 1890.
-The amendment's ratification and the 1890 election of Governor James S. Hogg, a liberal Democrat, permitted the legislature in 1894 to create the Railroad Commission, giving it jurisdiction over operations of railroads, terminals, wharves, and express companies.
+After five legislative failures, an amendment to the state constitution that provided for a railroad commission was submitted to voters in 1890.
+The amendment's ratification and the 1890 election of Governor James S. Hogg, a Democrat, permitted the legislature in 1891 to pass legislation that constitutionally created the Railroad Commission of Texas, and gave it jurisdiction over the operations of railroads, terminals, wharves, and express companies.
 It could set rates, issue rules on how to classify freight, require adequate railroad reports, and prohibit and punish discrimination and extortion by corporations.
-George Clark, running as an independent "Jeffersonian Democratic" candidate for governor in 1892, denounced the TRC as, "Wrong in principle, undemocratic, and unrepublican Commissions do no good.
+George Clark, running as an independent “Jeffersonian Democratic” candidate for governor in 1892, denounced the TRC as being “Wrong in principle, undemocratic, and unrepublican.”
+Clark opined that the TRC and similar “Commissions do no good.
 They do harm.
 Their only function is to harass.
-I regard it as essentially foolish and essentially vicious."
-Clark lost the 1892 election to Hogg but a federal judge ruled the TRC illegal; the judge in turn was overruled by the United States Supreme Court.
+I regard it as essentially foolish and essentially vicious.”
+Clark lost the 1892 election to Hogg, but federal judge Andrew Phelps McCormick granted an injunction preventing the TRC from enforcing compliance and seeking to prosecute or recover penalties from railroad companies the same year; the decision was overruled by the United States Supreme Court in 1894.
 The governor appointed the first members; the first elections to the commission were held in 1893, with three commissioners serving six-year, overlapping terms.
 The TRC did not have jurisdiction over interstate rates, but Texas was so large that the in-state traffic it regulated was of dominant importance.

+The agency did not have the legal authority to set rates, nor did it have the resources to spend much of its time in court battles.
+The carrot was far more important than the stick.
+Freight rates continued to decline dramatically.
+In 1891, a typical rate was 1.403 cents per ton mile.
+By 1907, the rate was 1.039 cents—a decline of 25%.
+However, the railroads did not have rates high enough for them to upgrade their equipment and lower costs in the face of competition from pipelines, cars, and trucks, and the Texas railway system began a slow decline.